-- New!
-Water Wells Site Selection in East Africa using GIS, by Claudia Cáceres & Sarah Osailan of Claremont Graduate University.
+- Water Wells Site Selection in East Africa using GIS, by Claudia Cáceres & Sarah Osailan of Claremont Graduate University.

-- New!
-Deep Learning for Detection, Identification, and Mapping of Cassava Diseases, a Microsoft AI4E Azure Grant project by Kimani Mbugua, PhD student at Claremont Graduate University.
+- Deep Learning for Detection, Identification, and Mapping of Cassava Diseases, a Microsoft AI4E Azure Grant project by Kimani Mbugua, PhD student at Claremont Graduate University.

 - Enabling Apps for Green Infrastructure Planning by Esri’s Ryan Perkl, describes the main components of green infrastructure networks and the planning process, gives an overview of Esri’s Green Infrastructure Initiative, and reviews the data, analytical models, and apps needed to be successful in determining what to preserve and where, and which areas need restoration or reconnection.